 Far removed from the boxy airport Hilton hotels you might otherwise be imagining, the building which is home to the Hilton Molino Stucky was once a flour mill and was integral to the city’s pasta production.
 Now the striking building, which many would say is a landmark in its own right, is one of the most popular places to stay in Venice.
 The elegant hotel is sat on the Giudecca Canal, with a regular shuttle over to Piazza San Marco.
 The large rooftop pool and terrace with breath-taking 360-degree views across Venice and the lagoon are reason enough to stay at the Hilton Molino Stucky.

 Price around: €96-214

-The Hotel Moresco is conveniently located on the Rio Nuovo canal a short walking distance to Venice’s Santa Lucia railway station, so is one of the best places to stay in Venice for those with a late arrival or early departure.
-The more central attractions in Venice can be reached by a picturesque 30-minute walk or by water taxi.
+The Hotel Moresco is conveniently located on the Rio Nuovo canal.
+A short walk to Venice’s Santa Lucia railway station, this is one of the best hotels in Venice for those taking a train out of the city.
+The more central attractions in Venice can be reached by a picturesque 20-30 minute walk or by water taxi.
 The hotel is beautifully decorated in classic Venetian style and comprises of 23 individually themed rooms and elegant public spaces including a study with a collection of books on Venice, leather armchairs and a homely fireplace.
-Hotel Moresco even offers its guests a welcome glass of prosecco on arrival.
+Hotel Moresco even offers its guests a welcome glass of Prosecco on arrival.